supercrab/AlexaLamp/README.md

 ## Instructions

-* Build circuit on a breadboard
+* Build the circuit on a breadboard
-* Compile and upload code to Wemos D1
+* Download the code, compile and upload code to Wemos D1
-* Test everything works
+* Test everything works as expected
-* Take a wooden block and hollow out
+* Take a wooden block and hollow insides to fit components
-* Arrange all the components into the cavity but **ensure wires carrying 240v are kept as short as possible and way from Wemos and dimmer control board as I found dimming was affected** (possible due to the capacitive effects of the mains voltage wires)
+* Arrange all the components into the cavity **(ensure that wires carrying 240v are kept as short as possible and away from the Wemos and dimmer control board as brightness control can be affected**

 ## How to use

 The lamp has 2 modes: Alexa (default) and standalone.
-To change the mode, power cycle the lamp whilst holding the rotary encoder push switch down until the lamp slowly flashes.
-The number of flashes is to let you know which mode the lamp is currently in.
-1 flash indicates standalone and 2 flashes is Alexa mode.
+To change the mode, power cycle the 240v supply whilst holding the rotary encoder push switch down until the lamp slowly flashes.
+The number of flashes seen will tell you which mode the lamp is in.
+1 flash indicates standalone and 2 flashes for Alexa voice controlled mode.

 ### Alexa mode (default)

 * When the lamp is turned on for the first time it will create an unsecured wifi hotspot called Lamp
 * You can use your phone to connect to the hotspot and enter your wifi network credentials
 * Once your credentials are verified, the hotspot will disappear and your settings will be stored